Imagine a world where all young European citizens are empowered with digital skills to shape their future.

 Digital education has become the foundation upon which youth can build their future in the modern society.
 And it is crucial to enable them to acquire basic digital skills.
 Our mission is to support local non-profits to provide access to coding and digital skills for the next generation of young Europeans.

-Meet and Code has already supported more than 4,200 events addressed to children and young adults ages 8 - 24 years.
-In 2021, Meet and Code officially turns five and will continue to support charitable organizations from 35 European countries while enabling free and equal access to coding and digital education.
+Meet and Code has already supported more than 6,700 events addressed to children and young adults.
+In 2023, Meet and Code will continue to support non-profit organizations from 25 European countries while providing free and equal access to coding and digital education.

 To receive a grant, the event must fulfil the following criteria:

-Due to the change in format, please find funding guidelines for this year‘s Meet and Code edition.
-Please note that funding can only be used for event related expenditure, such as:
+Please note that funding can only be used for event related expenditure, that is:

 All criteria and restriction are described in the Conditions of Participation.